GS-GauravSingh/Amazon-Clone/README.md

-# Amazone-Clone
+# Amazon-Clone
-Project - Amazone Clone using HTML and CSS.
+Project - Amazon Clone using HTML and CSS.